Our Story

 The Day of Small Beginnings

-Wide, varied and far-reaching are the global ministries of the Philadelphia Church of Seattle, Washington, which have made an impact not just limited to the Ballard community or the metropolitan area of Seattle, but around the world.
-Such a ministry, as one well knows, does not transpire in a day or even a year, but rather over a period of many years of praying, preaching, and giving.
+Wide, varied and far-reaching are the global ministries of the Philadelphia Church.
+They have made an impact not just on the Ballard community and the metropolitan area of Seattle, but around the world.
+Such a ministry does not transpire in a day or even a year, but rather over a period of many years of praying, preaching, and giving.

-Our story started over one hundred and twenty years ago when, in 1901, a Norwegian lay-minister and his family who had recently migrated to Ballard, Washington, from Wisconsin, invited some friends to their humble home to pray for the Gospel evangelization of the world.
-Little did these few folk realize that out of this obscure beginning would evolve a great missionary church which would touch the four corners of the world for Christ.
+Our story started in 1901, when a Norwegian lay-minister and his family who had recently migrated to Ballard from Wisconsin invited some friends to their humble home to pray for Gospel evangelization of the world.
+Little did these few folks realize that out of this obscure beginning would evolve a great missionary church that would touch the four corners of the world for Christ.

 Tobias E. Tonnesen